jiko/cyborgmanifesto/index.md

 only geometries of difference and contradiction crucial to women's cyborg identities.
 If we learn how to read these webs of power and social life, we might learn new couplings, new coalitions.
-There is no way to read the following list from a standpoint of'idendfication', of a unitary self.
+There is no way to read the following list from a standpoint of'identification', of a unitary self.
 The issue is dispersion.
 The task is to survive in the diaspora.</p>

 <p>Home: Women-headed households, serial monogamy, flight of men, old women
-alone, technology of domestic work, paid homework, re-emergence of home sweat-shops, home-based businesses and telecom-muting, electronic cottage, urban homelessness, migration, module architecture, reinforced (simulated) nuclear family, intense domestic violence.</p>
+alone, technology of domestic work, paid homework, re-emergence of home sweat-shops, home-based businesses and telecommuting, electronic cottage, urban homelessness, migration, module architecture, reinforced (simulated) nuclear family, intense domestic violence.</p>